-Course: NEW!
-Improve Your Therapeutic Effectiveness
+Course: Improve Your Therapeutic Effectiveness

 by Barry Duncan, PhD

 In these four articles, Barry Duncan continues his passionate work in promoting professional growth and increasing the efficacy of treatment.

 The first article: On Becoming a Better Therapist, explores how clinicians can recall their original aspirations, continue to develop as therapists, and achieve better results more often with a wider variety of clients.

 In the second article, When Iím Good, Iím Very Good, But When Iím Bad Iím Better: a New Mantra for Psychotherapists, he provides case examples demonstrating how practitioners can increase their therapeutic effectiveness.
 This focuses on accurately identifying clients who are not responding, and addressing the lack of change in a way that keeps clients engaged in treatment and forges new directions.

 What Therapists Want: Itís certainly Not Money or Fame!
 This article speaks to the basic desire of clinicians to connect deeply with clients and to help them improve.
 It also talks about the basic drive amongst therapists to continue their professional growth.

 In the fourth article, Opening the Path: From What Is To What Can Be, Dr. Duncan uses a case study to illustrate that even when sessions are not going well, positive outcomes are still very possible if clinicians stay with the process.